 Twitch is a popular platform for gamers because it allows for plenty of interaction.
 Users can access Twitch from their computer or gaming console for fast live streaming.

 Now, Twitch is home to much more than just gaming content.
 Twitch has one of the highest numbers of livestream hours watched out of all the live video streaming platforms.
+Update as of Dec 15, 2020: Periscope and the Super Broadcaster program are terminating support as of March 31, 2021.

 Microsoft Teams Live Events allow you to broadcast your video and meeting content.
 Attendees can watch your event in Teams, Yammer, or Stream and interact with presenters via Q&A. With Teams, you can invite a specific group of people or open the stream to the public.